 Shearing forces tear a material by material being loaded in opposite directions at the same time.
 In AtoN, this might be seen by a bolt connecting two steel beams in a lattice tower being pulled apart by loads acting in opposite directions.
 Shear forces can also be observed by the movement of a foundation or retaining wall if the soil/structure is designed incorrectly

 Bearing forces on soil or end of pile.
 A shallow foundation transmits loads from a structure (e.g., a tower) to the soil over the area of a foundation.
 If this bearing pressure is too great for the bearing capacity of the soil, there is a risk the foundation will sink.

-Similarly, a deep end-bearing pile is designed to transfer the bulk of its load directly to the base or toe of the pile once a solid layer is penetrated.
+A deep end-bearing pile is designed to transfer the bulk of its load directly to the base or toe of the pile once a solid layer is penetrated.
 A deep friction pile transfers its load along the entire shaft using friction between the pile and soil to achieve the required load when a solid layer cannot be penetrated.

 Skin friction is the resistance of the soil to the downward forces created when the pile is loaded by the structure upon it.
 If the skin friction is insufficient to support the loads the structure will not be supported.
 Figure 9 illustrates the reactions that provide the pile/soil structural support, depending on the soil conditions, i.e., shear force resistance of the soil or bearing capacity of the founding strata.

 Dynamically applied loads, particularly cyclical loads can have significant adverse effects on structural connections and the strength of structural members.
 In structural steel for example, microcracks in the material caused by dynamic cyclical tensile loads (such as those caused by wave action acting against a monopile) may gradually increase in a process called fatigue until the steel permanently deforms and fails.
 The ability of a material to return to its original size and shape once a load has been removed is known as its capacity for “elastic deformation.”